mooxphp/builder/README.md

 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.

+## Requirements

+-   PHP 8.1 or higher
+-   Laravel 9.0 or higher

 ## Installation

 You can install the package via composer: